lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Do not inject the decorator if a specific variable is present

-The following example show how to *not* inject the decorator if the variable is present and has a value equal to *true*:
+The following example shows how to *not* inject the decorator if the variable is present and has a value equal to *true*:

 ```yaml
 steps: